ssuryanarayanan/Qi-Docs/docs/Searching.rst

 ``skip`` indicates the number of matched stream names to skip over before returning matching streams.
 You use the skip parameter when more streams match the search criteria that can be returned in a single call.

-For example, assume there are 175 streams that match a particular search criteria, “temperature*”.
+For example, assume there are 175 streams that match a particular search criteria, â€œtemperature*â€.
 The following call returns the first 100 matches:

 ::

-   GetStreams(“temperature*”, 0, 100)
+   GetStreams(â€œtemperature*â€, 0, 100)

 After the preceeding call, you can use the following call to return the remaining 75 matches, skipping over the first 100 matches because of the skip parameter set at 100):

 ::

-   GetStreams(“temperature*”, 100, 100)
+   GetStreams(â€œtemperature*â€, 100, 100)

 The maximum value of the ``count`` parameter is 1000.